RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 <div class="notice--warning">{{ notice-1 | markdownify }}</div>

+It's recommended to set your Wii to the current time before proceeding.
+Follow [this tutorial](rtc) in order to set it.
+{: .notice--warning}

 DO NOT INSTALL RIICONNECT24 ON A WII MINI!
 It will not work and it will brick the system.
 {: .notice--danger}